 Then Rachel Hollis replied with I Only Had One Type Of Sex In My 20s — And It Was Amazing.
 Rachel’s comments included “I don’t for one second want to pass judgment on someone else’s choices in life and I’m all for owning your own sexuality.
 But I take real issue with the implication that every woman is running around engaging in casual (and it sounds like, unfulfilling) sex.
 Very few of the options even seem enjoyable or fun, and if nothing else, shouldn’t sex at least be that?“

 There was quite a bit of discussion of this for a while.
-The “have a lot of sex with a lot of people” folks seem to think it is the best way to get a good sex life, and that it in no way has a negative impact on the kind of sex you have later in life.
-Seems to me like a bad case of blindly defending what you are doing because you have no intention of changing.
+The “have a lot of sex with a lot of people” folks seem to think it’s the best way to get a good sex life, and it in no way has a negative impact on the kind of sex you have later in life.
+Seems to me like a bad case of blindly defending what you’re doing because you have no intention of changing.

 What does this matter to those of us already married?
-If your experience was limited before marriage, please do not think you missed out on something great.
-What you missed out on was confusing contradictions of what women want, and the risk of becoming very interested in some sex act your future wife would find boring, or worse.
+If your experience was limited before marriage, please don’t think you missed out on something great.
+What you missed out on was confusing contradictions of what women want and the risk of becoming very interested in some sex act your future wife would find boring, or worse.